Arm Newsroom Blog

 To address the complex, expensive, and time-consuming task of developing, verifying, and validating ADAS functions, we collaborated with partners, such as AWS, Siemens, and Corellium, to offer a new breed of virtual platforms that are accelerated by running Arm code on Arm-based servers.
 The availability of such development environments for our latest AE IP means that software can be developed and tested before the physical silicon is ready, cutting development time and leading to a faster time-to-market.

 A prime example here is LeddarTech – which optimized its ADAS perception and fusion algorithms for the next-generation Arm AE IP, specifically the Armv9-based Cortex-A720AE CPU.
-By using pre-silicon platforms and Armv9 software readiness, they leveraged new features like SVE2 (Scalar Vector Extension 2), achieving over a 30% performance boost compared to the previous Cortex-A78AE CPU.
+By using pre-silicon platforms and Armv9 software readiness, they leveraged new features like SVE2 (Scalable Vector Extension 2), achieving over a 30% performance boost compared to the previous Cortex-A78AE CPU.

-Pioneering Automotive Safety with ADAS on Arm
+Pioneering automotive safety with ADAS on Arm

 ADAS is crucial for enhancing vehicle safety, potentially preventing millions of accidents, and saving countless lives.
 The widespread adoption of ADAS is a step towards a safer and more efficient future in transportation.